moorepants/eme171/content/pages/syllabus.rst

    out of the total and still get the full 15% credit.
 Graded on pass/fail for showing complete work on all problems.
 There is no partial credit and homework will not be accepted past the due date and time.
-You should scan or photograph your homeworks and submit them as a single PDF file.
+You should scan or photograph your homework and submit them as a single PDF file.
 Solutions will be shared after the due date on Canvas.
 Lab Reports
    The labs will be done in pairs of two students.
 Each student is expected to